 SVA devotes significant instructional time to subject areas that other schools consider "extras" or do not provide at all.
-These include Art, Music Appreciation, Spanish language, Band, Social Activism, Team Sports, and other elective offerings.
+These include Art, Art Appreciation, Music Appreciation, Spanish language, History, Physical Education, Geography, Band, Social Activism, Team Sports, and other elective offerings.
 In addition, we place a priority on enriching instruction in the core academics - using authentic literature for English/Language Arts, for example, and providing hands-on Science instruction to all classes.

-• Social-Emotional Learning
+Social-Emotional Learning

-o Teachers devote time to the development of students' social-emotional awareness and skills through the use of Classroom Meetings, and a school-wide instruction of social-emotional skills such as empathy, emotion management, problem solving, self-regulation, executive function skills, and skills for learning.
+Teachers devote time to the development of students' social-emotional awareness and skills through the use of Classroom Meetings, and a school-wide instruction of socialemotional skills such as empathy, emotion management, problem solving, selfregulation, executive function skills, and skills for learning.

-Authentic Assessment
+• Authentic Assessment